 Here are 5 common fears and ideas to help you deal with them.

 Fear of failure.

 Overcome this fear by enjoying the process of how things are done and don’t worry about the outcome.
-Ask yourself what your definition of failure and success is and then focus solely on what your definition was of success.
+Ask yourself what your definition of failure and success is and then focus solely on your definition of success.

 Fear of rejection.

 To overcome the fear of rejection you do need to put yourself out there.
-Putting yourself out there will take the time because you will feel exposed, naked, vulnerable.
+Putting yourself out there will take time because you will feel exposed, naked, and vulnerable.
 In doing that you are waving your “Hey look at me!!!
 I am freaking awesome and know some shit, come be friends with me” flag and people will respond to you in a good way.
 I have said it before and I will keep saying it.
 Your vibe attracts your tribe.

 Fear of success.